shashankthebetacateninguy/shashankthebetacateninguy.github.io/_pages/teaching.md

 calendar: true
 ---

-This page displays a collection of courses with detailed schedules, materials, and resources.
-You can organize your courses by years, terms, or topics.
+Here you find the collection of courses with detailed schedules, materials, and resources.
+Materials will be updated soon....

-{% include calendar.liquid calendar_id='test@gmail.com' timezone='Asia/Shanghai' %}
+{% include calendar.liquid calendar_id='test@gmail.com' timezone='Europe/Berlin' %}

 {% include courses.liquid %}